hmp-anthony/ffiseg/README.md

 A physics engine based on the Cyclone physics engine.

 I have improved the code and added tests to increase robustness.
-I have implemented a cloth simulator using this engine.
 See the demos for more on this.

 No more make files.
 CMake is used as the build system.